Image

 [email protected]

 Mistie has been part of the Future Focused team since 2015.
-As the director of operations, Mistie manages the systems and processes that the organization uses to ensure that our work is of high quality and our employees are cared for.
+As the Director of Operations and Finance, Mistie manages the systems and processes that the organization uses to ensure that our work is of high quality and our employees are cared for.
 A background in engineering informs Mistie’s approach to solving problems and building systems.

 Mistie was born and raised in the South Valley of Albuquerque and studied at New Mexico State University.
 She interned and then worked at Intel for 13 years before moving to Future Focused Education.
 Knowing firsthand the power of internships to grow skills and professional networks, she has helped lead X3 and X3 NeXt program development to ensure that interns and employers have meaningful and supported experiences.
 Mistie’s family is her greatest joy, so when not at work, you can often find her attending her children’s sporting events or crafting for team functions.